fedorkk/nps_service/README.md

 ### GET request (index)

-There isn't any authenrication, because it wasn't expected by the task.
-So you can just call the api endpoint.
+There isn't any authentication, because it wasn't expected by the task.
+So you can just call the API endpoint.
 For the two records created by the POST requests:

 ```
 curl "http://127.0.0.1:3000/api/net_promoter_scores?touchpoint=feedback"